vladmaraev/lt2319-2023-starter/README.md

 Also, related to Custom Recognition, if we don't feed it names such as: "Hell Gate's Flame" (name of some loot), it will not recognize as we want it to (it will get: "hell gates flame".
 This specific example could be tackled with, for instance, some regex.

-## 2. Enemy detection "get loot info"
+## 2. Enemy detection.
+Intent: "get loot info"

 Motivation: names are difficult to pronounce sometimes or we don't remember them, but we might remember what the enemy looks like and where we last encountered it.